 Vitreoretinal fellows meet on a regular basis with the retina faculty, residents and rotating medical students to discuss interesting topics.
 Vitreoretinal fellows provide some didactics to the residents, in addition to participating in a variety of conferences and seminars at UNC Eye.
-Teaching conferences include retinal imaging conferences twice a month, as well as monthly surgical case conferences, morbidity and mortality rounds, and retina journal clubs.
+Teaching conferences include retinal imaging conferences, surgical case conferences, ocular oncology tumor board, morbidity and mortality rounds, and retina journal clubs.

 Fellows receive both formal (every 6 months) and frequent informal feedback from faculty regarding their progress in training.

 Vitreoretinal call with vitreoretinal attending supervision: 1 out of 2 weeks.

 Serve in rotation as faculty-on-call: 1 out of 8 weeks.